xiechf974/NeoTec/Neotec-charter.md

 As network operators often rely on equipment and controllers from multiple vendors, standardized and interoperable solutions are essential for the network management and operation to be cloud-aware.

 ## Work Items
-The Neotec Working Group will initially focus on the following deliverables:
+The Neotec(NetOps4Clouds) Working Group will initially focus on the following deliverables:
 * Document groundwork via a set of informational Internet-Drafts, not necessarily for publication as RFCs, such as: use cases, requirements, problem statement,  gap analysis, applicability analysis, etc..

 * Design the framework of network operation aware of cloud resources and service status, including the key mechanism, major components, and main interfaces.
 Provide a structured framework for policy-based traffic optimization among multi-edge clouds.
 This document is considered as "living" documents to guide the WG.